Angnz/Showcase/index.markdown

 # Greetings people from the future,

-I'm Angelus, an "intellectually challenged" chimp.
-My life has taken a unique turn.
-You see, there's an alien parasite inside me, slowly consuming me from within.
-To save myself, I must master coding, a skill I'm far from adept at.
-With this knowledge, I aim to facilitate a cranial transfer into a sophisticated tech-bio entity through neuro-enhanced communication interfaces.
+I'm Angelus, an intellectually challenged chimp with an alien parasite inside me.
+To survive, I must learn coding to transfer my consciousness into a tech-bio entity.
-It's an ambitious journey but I'm resolute in my quest to unravel this technological enigma and save myself from my intergalactic guest.
+It's a challenging journey, but I'm determined to save myself from this cosmic invader.

 ## Projects